Alkurd History, Family Crest & Coats of Arms

 Early History of the Alkurd family

-Another 147 words (10 lines of text) covering the years 154 and 1549 are included under the topic Early Alkurd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Alkurd research.
+Another 74 words (5 lines of text) covering the years 154 and 1549 are included under the topic Early Alkurd History in all our PDF Extended History products and printed products wherever possible.

 Alkurd Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Alkurd are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Alkurd include Altcar, Alker, Alkar, Altker, Allcar, Allker and many more.

 Early Notables of the Alkurd family (pre 1700)